jwang511/jwang511.github.io/README.md

             <h2>About Me</h2>
             <p>Hello, my name is Justin and I am currently a freshman who is 15 years old.
 Some classes I am taking are calculus, chemistry, world</p>

 <p>history, etc. I also participate in some extracurriculars such as decathlon and the varsity tennis team.
-My hobbies include hanging out with </p>
+My hobbies include hanging out</p>

-<p>friends and playing tennis.</p>
+<p>with friends and playing tennis.</p>
         </section>

 <img src="IMG_0098.jpeg"> <img src="image1.png"> <img src="te.png">